 This encounter captures an intuition.
 The spoken word, present as an audio “trail” translates and mediates that fleeting yet ever-present depth, a void of realization that is visible in the visual as trails, hints – signs left behind of that which is desirable, following Lacanʼs ʻObject Petit aʼ.

 Precluding sight invites the observer to transcend mere spectatorship; leave a mark, engage and entangle.

 Our invitation of the viewer to lose sight, therefore, also expresses the desire to push photography beyond eye-seeing.
 The photographic work is presented as a continuous stream of images, a mix & match playground based on the infinite possibilities of interlacing one thought to another.

 This process contains no exclamation points.
 Each slowly unfolding photographic stream moves according

-This process led us towards abandoning the visual towards the touch and towards sound.
+This process led us to abandoning the visual towards the touch and towards the sound.
 Seeing becomes sensing.

 The structure of a white dome (alluding to snow blindness, but also to the barren lunar landscape and to the shape